jupyter/team-compass-template/{{cookiecutter.directory_name}}/docs/team/becoming-member.md

 mean contributing code - it can be assisting others in forums/issues, reviewing pull requests, participating in team meetings, etc.

-Any new members must be nominated and championed by an active JupyterLab Council member.
+Any new members must be nominated and championed by an active {{cookiecutter.team_name}}
+Council member.
 This process takes the following steps:

-1. The champion should first discuss internally with the JupyterLab Council to ensure that there's general consensus before officially starting the process.
+1. The champion should first discuss internally with the {{cookiecutter.team_name}} Council to ensure that there's general consensus before officially starting the process.
-2. If there is obvious consensus within the JupyterLab Council, then move to the next step.
+2. If there is obvious consensus within the {{cookiecutter.team_name}} Council, then move to the next step.
 If not, then an internal vote can be taken to protect the privacy of the potential member.
-3. A member of the JupyterLab Council contacts the potential new member and asks if they are interested.
+3. A member of the {{cookiecutter.team_name}} Council contacts the potential new member and asks if they are interested.
 Don't forget to run them by the {ref}`membership_guidelines` page to make sure they understand what they're signing up for.